 Air Flow & Ventilation

 Just as is the case with the other scenarios where the air conditioners are used, you need to consider the airflow to your tent.
 The battery-powered units can fully work with the ventilation provided in the tent.
 The electric air conditioners though, require ventilators that link them to the outside.
-Basically, the window units need larger vents since they are twice bigger than those in the tents.
+Basically, the window units need larger vents since they are twice bigger as those in the tents.

-The good news is that with the growing popularity of the portable air conditioner for camping, the manufacturers are increasing the tent ventilation.
+The good news is that with the growing popularity of portable air conditioner for camping, the manufacturers are increasing tent ventilation.
 These are able to accommodate AC without struggling.
 If your tent lacks this crucial feature, you can utilize one of the tent doors or the window.

 How much noise an AC emits is a crucial factor to consider as a buyer?
 Even though the noise will be absorbed by the natural surroundings and minimized greatly, it’s worth careful.
 This is important when you need absolute silence during your camping period.